shoey63/TrickyStoreHelper/README.md

 1. Migrate from `/data/adb/tricky_store/helper` if present
 2. Fall back to the existing module helper folder
-3. Otherwise use the default files from the zip
+3. Otherwise create the default helper folder and config files.

 The legacy folder is removed after migration.